🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Risks and limitations

-Prediction market arbitrage lacks genuine "risk-free" status:
+Arbitrage within prediction markets lacks genuine "risk-free" status:

 Tools for prediction market arbitrage

-Numerous instruments facilitate opportunity identification:
+Multiple instruments facilitate opportunity discovery:

 Sarah Whitfield